 EXTENSIONS OF TIME

 Extension of Time to File with the SSA

 Extensions of time to file Form W-2 with the SSA are no longer automatic.
-For filings due on or after January 1, 2018, a 30-day extension must be requested by submitting a completed Form 8809.
+A 30-day extension must be requested by submitting a completed Form 8809.
 A detailed explanation is required, and the IRS will only grant the extension in extraordinary circumstances or catastrophe, such as a national disaster that destroys a company’s books and records.
-If the IRS grants the extension, then the Forms W-2 must still be furnished to employees by January 31, 2018, unless the due date to furnish forms to recipients has also been granted an extension.
+If the IRS grants the extension, then the Forms W-2 must still be furnished to employees by January 31, 2019, unless the due date to furnish forms to recipients has also been granted an extension.

 Extension of Time to Furnish Form W-2 to Recipients

 You may request an extension of time to furnish the statements to employees by sending a letter to the Internal Revenue Service, Attn: Extension of Time Coordinator, 240 Murall Drive, Mail Stop 4360, Kearneysville, WV 25430.
 The request must be postmarked by January 31, 2019 and include (a) payer name and address, (b) payer TIN, (c) a statement that you are requesting an extension to furnish “Forms W-2” to employees, (d) the reason for the delay, (e) signature of the payer or authorized agent.
 Requests are not automatically granted.
 If approved, an extension will generally be for no more than 15 days from the due date, unless the need for up to a total of 30 days is clearly shown.

 Penalties and exceptions are based on when you file the correct Form W-2.
 Please see the Information Returns section for specific penalty information.